AleksandrFurmenkovOfficial/ai-code-review/README.md

 ```

 This action will run on every opened or updated pull request, and it will review only the specified file types and exclude the specified paths.
-A comment from AI will be added to the PR.

 PS ***Written with GPT 3.5 turbo***